oliveroliverio/TL-shortcut_img2markdown/LOG.md

   - Modified `main()` function to use this new function when handling output

 This change makes the clipboard output ready for direct pasting into existing markdown documents without requiring manual formatting adjustments.

+# 2025-04-04
+## Added unit test for prep_for_pasting function

+**Files Changed:**
+- `test_img2markdown.py`: Created new unit test file to verify the functionality of the `prep_for_pasting()` function
+  - Test validates that the function correctly:
+    - Converts first level headers to third level headers
+    - Converts second level headers to bold text
+    - Removes triple backtick markdown designations
+  - Uses the example markdown provided as test input

+The test ensures that the markdown formatting function works as expected with real-world content.